 The resident handbook reflects care and medications are given in private.
-The door to the medication and unit office are locked.
+The door to the medication and unit office will remain closed and sign posted to note this door is to be closed.

-Training to staff regarding knocking on the door and waiting for a response before entering the room.
+Training to staff regarding knocking on the door before entering the room.

-- Resident Handbook - "Resident Complaint/Grievance" policy is included in the Admission Packet. - Resident Rights is included in the Admission Packet. - Site Visit and Observation by state staff - Staff Training Folder - Survey with consumer and legal decision maker
+- Resident Handbook - "Resident Complaint/Grievance" policy is included in the Admission Packet.
+(Green Folder) - Resident Rights is included in the Admission Packet.
+(Green Folder) - Site Visit and Observation by state staff - Staff Training Folder - Survey with consumer and legal decision maker